15 quick resets for hard days. Short, simple practices you can use in under two minutes — when caregiving feels heavy.

 It's normal to feel a jolt of concern when something feels off.
 But not every change requires action.
 Aging brings differences that are expected, and others that may signal it's time to talk.
 The key is to notice patterns over time, not isolated moments.

 Instead of carrying worry in your head, observation gives you information.
 Information replaces anxiety.
+Learning to recognize the signs a parent may need help can give you confidence in what you're observing.

 Ask yourself: